-- This will display all startup programs list, Simply right click on it and select disable.
+- This will display all startup programs list, Simply right-click on it and select disable.

 Update/Reinstall Display Drivers

-Driver!!! the most important part of your System, If its incompitable with the current windows version, Outdated, get Corrupted this will cause system crash.
-And especially if the Graphic/display driver if it’s outdated, not compatible this will mostly cause system crash while loading heavy graphics applications.
-We recommend to check and update your graphics driver first before perform any other troubleshooting steps.
+Driver!!! the most important part of your System, If it’s incompatible with the current windows version, Outdated, gets Corrupted this will cause the system to crash.
+And especially if the Graphics/display driver if it’s outdated, not compatible this will mostly cause the system freezes while loading heavy graphics applications.
+We recommend to check and update your graphics driver first before performing any other troubleshooting steps.
 To check and update the display driver,

 Install Proper Software

 Most of today’s games require some additional software to work properly.
 In most cases, these programs are DirectX and Java.
-So, make sure you install all required software and then try to play the game again.
+So, make sure you install all the required software and then try to play the game again.
 If you’re not sure which programs you need to install in order to play your desired game, try to google a little bit, or read the game’s documentation.